 You Do You

-I enjoyed every minute of my glide year — from library storytime and playground play dates to a family trip to the Grand Canyon (my dad is a great photographer with portrait mode lol) and exploring my city.
+I enjoyed every minute of my glide year — from library storytime and playground play dates to a family trip to the Grand Canyon and exploring my city.
 It gave me a chance to breathe between my post-bacc and medical school.
 And I needed it more than I even realized.
 Even among career changers, there are some who are just naturals once they get into science classes.
 I was not like that.

 My mental, emotional, and physical reserves were totally drained after 11 months of my post-bacc capped with a mid-May MCAT and then spending countless hours making my personal statement and application as perfect as possible.
 I was just done.
 I needed a break.
 Nothing like running after a two year old for 8 hours a day to give you a different perspective and a good dose of laughter every day.